 This new, shifting competitive landscape is going to change the debate around net neutrality.
 For one, it will make it easier for Charter Spectrum to make the case that it is a champion of net neutrality.
 And it will make it easier to appease the regulators: anyone questioning the Charter-Time Warner deal will have a tough time proving that the merger was bad for consumers.

-The true test will come when Charter Internet and other ISPs begin to invest heavily in new infrastructure.
+The true test will come when Spectrum Internet and other internet service providers begin to invest heavily in new infrastructure.
 How can they get companies like Netflix to help pay some of the costs, without actually charging them for it directly?
 In many ways, it’s like asking Mexico to help build a border wall – and then asking Mexico to pay for it.
 Nobody is going to do that unless there’s an awful lot of arm-twisting.
 But since the battle over net neutrality plays out in public, all of that arm-twisting is going to be up to the lobbyists in Washington.